Family Researchers Beware!

 What is the source of the middle name ‘Montrose’?
 It is not in any original documentation associated with John Guthrie of Middlesex, VA.
 There were Guthrie families living in Montrose, Angus, Scotland, but none known to be associated with this man.
 It is not even the location of the marriage of James Guthrie & Bessie Ochterlony, nor the location of the birth of their son, John, both of which occurred in Arbroath.
 The baptismal record does not list a middle name.

-JOHN GUTHRIE is not JOHN HOWARD PAUL GUTHRIE
+JOHN HOWARD PAUL GUTHRIE

-Unless we’re dealing with reincarnation…this guy born 200 years later is a different man.
+If not, this guy born 200 years later is a different man.

-ELIZABETH (MAIDEN NAME UNKNOWN) vs. ELIZABETH DUNLAP
+ELIZABETH (MAIDEN NAME UNKNOWN)

 Please select the correct ancestor for your tree.